Use of Water Mist to Protect Tree Fruit from Spring Frost Damage

 Further ahead, intermediate term goals include:

-2) Identification of optimal water application rates based on ambient temperature and humidity relative to the effective rate of cooling and associated delay in phenological development.
+2) Identification of optimal water application rates and timing based on ambient temperature and humidity relative to the effective rate of cooling and associated delay in phenological development.

-3) Estimates of tree growth and development based on internal tissue temperatures.
+3) Development of improved methods to estimate tree growth and development based on internal tissue temperatures.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.